REX388/IDS_Project/README.md

   pip install -r requirements.txt
   ```
 3. Train models & generate outputs (this will save artifacts into `classical/`):

+## Further Documentation

+For a very detailed, step-by-step explanation of the code, including how the training and real-time scripts interact, see [`CODE_EXPLANATION.md`](./CODE_EXPLANATION.md).
+This document covers:
+- Data loading and preprocessing
+- Model training and evaluation
+- Saving/loading artifacts
+- Real-time simulation logic
+- Troubleshooting and extension tips

+Refer to it if you want to understand the inner workings or modify the project for your own needs.
   ```powershell
   python all.py
   ```